TyBruceChen/Tutorial-Conda-cuDNN-NCCL-installation-for-Pytorch/README_virtual_env_Ubuntu18_server.md

 make sure ```huggingface_hub``` already installed by ```pip install -U huggingface_hub``` <br>
 switch the mirror source site: ```export HF_ENDPOINT=https://hf-mirror.com```(Linux) or ```$env:HF_ENDPOINT = "https://hf-mirror.com"```(Windows Powershell)
 5. ...

+### 12. Debuggings:
+1. The machine failed to connect to the network, e.g.: ```ping  8.8.8.8``` with timeout: <BR>
+this may be due to the impact of the relic/errors at the (past) ethernet card configuration, for detailed solutions: https://ubuntu.com/server/docs/configuring-networks <BR>
+Solution: check with /etc/netplan/some_network_configuration_file, update it, then apply it by ```netplan apply```.